electrickite/httpty/README.md

 ### Environment variables

-Setting the `NODE_ENV` environment variable will cause an additional configuration file to be read.
+Setting the `NODE_ENV` environment variable will cause a corresponding configuration file to be read.
 Eg, `NODE_ENV=production` will load `config/production.toml`.